Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 There is an evolutionary explanation for the constant search for patterns (tiger in the grass): this is how we survive and reproduce better.
 But there is another aspect: a person feels very insecure in a situation that he does not understand.
 Chaos is an extremely uncomfortable intellectual environment for us.

-Faith is so stable because the brain is extremely deftly looking for an explanation for the found pattern, so it is easy to believe that aliens exist: Texas housewives are being stolen, crop circles are multiplying, UFOs are flying in two lanes.
-When we try to explain and rationalize a belief, we make another common cognitive error: as soon as we see a match (even a remote one) with our theory, we immediately shout “I told you so!”
-We ignore inconsistencies.
-So, if one prediction of the soothsayer came true, we will immediately forget about a hundred that did not come true.
+The belief is so stable because the brain is extremely clever in looking for explanations for the pattern found, so it is easy to believe that aliens exist: Texas housewives are being kidnapped, crop circles are multiplying, UFOs are flying in two stripes.
+When we try to explain and rationalize a belief, we make another common cognitive mistake: as soon as we see a match (even a remote one) with our theory, we immediately shout “There, I told you so!”
+We don't pay attention to discrepancies.
+So, if one prediction of a soothsayer comes true, we will immediately forget about a hundred that did not come true.

-Believing is the natural state of the body, and people can only make every effort to separate real connections from fictitious ones, so as not to harm themselves and others.
+Believing is a natural state of the body, and people can only make every effort to separate real connections from fictitious ones, so as not to harm themselves and others.
 So far, there is only one universal and extremely effective method for this - science.

 Lesha Ivanovsky